 And even if they did want to change, there is no current treatment that works well for psychopaths.
 There may be some behavioral modifications possible in strictly controlled environments but there is no successful treatment for them at the present time.

-The psychopath, being a good actor, can be very convincing when they promise that they will change.
+The manipulative personality, being a good actor, can be very convincing when they promise that they will change.
 Even as an exposed liar, they will act offended that you don't accept their word.
 However, it's all an act.
 It's all done to manipulate.
 They don’t mean a word of it as they have little or no sense of responsibility in keeping their promises.

 This is where is gets dangerous.
 A person who is involved with psychopathic verbally abusive men and women are changed at their very core.
 Because of the abusive nature of the relationship, the victim ends up thinking in a different way, making different decisions, having different emotions and acting differently.
 For example, a previously independent, strong woman is turned into someone who can no longer make a decision without checking with her boyfriend and she spends most of her time running around after him, always deferring to him and making sure he has what he wants.